scottishgovernment/mygov-assets/README.md

 This repository provides static web assets for websites and web applications for the Scottish Government and other Scottish public sector bodies.

-Detailed documentation and usage notes for individual pieces of MyGov Assets can be found in the `docs` folder.
+More detailed documentation and usage notes for individual pieces of MyGov Assets can be found in the `docs` folder.

 ## Building

 Source Sass files can be found in the `scss` folder along with a sample "main" SCSS file, `mygov-assets.scss`, that you can use as a base for your own site's CSS.

-We use [Compass](http://compass-style.org/) as an authoring framework.
-Check out their [installation instructions](http://compass-style.org/install/) for setup.

-To download dependencies required to build this project:
+### To download dependencies required to build this project:

-* Run `npm install`.
+Run `npm install`.
 This will install dependencies into the `node_modules` directory.

-To build CSS files from the Sass sources:
+### To build CSS files from the Sass sources:

+Compile `mygov-assets.scss` using the a Sass compiler.

-* Run `compass compile` from the `mygov-assets` directory.
-This will compile `mygov-assets.scss`.
+We have provided a Compass config file if Compass is your tool of choice.
+Run `compass compile` from the `mygov-assets` directory to compile `mygov-assets.scss`.

 ## Grid

 MyGov currently uses CSSWizardry Grids for its grid system.
 Its syntax is slightly fiddly since you need to eliminate whitespace between grid elements.
 See [CSSWizardry Grids](https://github.com/csswizardry/csswizardry-grids) on GitHub for implementation notes.

-Regardless of the grid system you use, in the vast majority of cases you should use extra elements for your grid structure.
+_Regardless of the grid system you use_, in the vast majority of cases you should use additional elements for your grid structure.
 This keeps your pages' layout and content separate, helping flexibility and maintainability.

 ### A trivial example